 Cite Them Right

 The University has adopted the Cite Them Right style of referencing.
-According to the co-authors, Graham Shields and Richard Pears, referencing is;
+According to the co-authors, Graham Shields and Richard Pears (2023):

-“…the process of acknowledging the sources you have used in writing your essay, assignment or piece of work.
-It allows the reader to access your source documents as quickly and easily as possible in order to verify, if necessary, the validity of your arguments and the evidence on which they are based.
-You identify these sources by citing them in the text of your assignment (called citations or in-text citations) and referencing them at the end of your assignment (called the reference list or end-text citations).
+"Referencing is the process of acknowledging other people’s work when you have used it in your assignment or research.
+It allows the reader to locate your source material as quickly and easily as possible so that they can read these sources themselves and verify the validity of your arguments.
+Referencing provides the link between what you write and the evidence on which it is based.
+You identify the sources that you have used by citing them in the text of your assignment (called citations or in-text citations) and referencing them at the end of your assignment (called the reference list or end-text citations).
 The reference list only includes the sources cited in your text.
-It is not the same thing as a bibliography, which uses the same referencing style, but also includes all material, for example background readings, used in the preparation of your work.”
+It is not the same thing as a bibliography, which uses the same referencing style, but also includes all material, for example background readings, used in the preparation of your work." .
+Pears, R. and Shields, G. (2023) 'What is referencing?', in Cite them right online.
+DOI: 10.5040/9781350928060.3.

 Please see our Referencing Software pages for details of referencing software options.